-Spare a thought too for our many English friends, who now live in Wales and just wanted to cheer their team on without all this hassle.
+Spare a thought too for our many English friends, who now live in Wales, including our very own Barry town, who just wanted to cheer their team on without all this hassle.

 Surely we judge our marvellous mates by the size of their heart and the strength of their character, not what country’s rugby shirt they wear.

 So maybe you will think twice next time before you post ‘funny’ anti English stuff because of a rugby match, or indeed any sporting, or other occasion.

 Healthy competition is cool.
 But it’s so not ok to make people feel bad about where they were born.

 And you never know the effect your words, your rants, or your sharing a ‘funny video’ might have.